 Why do you support LGBTQ civil and human rights?

 We truly believe that all people deserve respect, acceptance, and inclusion, and that ALL people deserve “liberty and justice for all.”

 When and how did you first hear about NCLR?

 Many years ago, from our daughter Margery (now our son Marcus).
 We were told about the great work that NCLR was doing, especially on lesbian rights.
 We’ve been very pleased to learn that NCLR’s portfolio has always included transgender issues.

 What inspired your first gift to NCLR, and is there anything in particular about NCLR that has motivated you to continue giving through the years?

-The focus, dedication, and effectiveness of NCLR in protecting and establishing LGBT rights.
+The focus, dedication, and effectiveness of NCLR in protecting and establishing LGBTQ rights.
 Also, we think NCLR does an outstanding job overall, cooperating with other organizations, and with more interest in the outcomes than in building an empire.
 And we think you do a good job with your resources.

 LIBERTY AND JUSTICE FOR ALL.

 What is your favorite way to spend a Sunday afternoon?